leiachung41/leiachung41.github.io/README.md

 - need to be edit ↑

 - Website Oprimization : I will optimize a provided website with a number of optimization- and performance-related issues so that it achieves a target PageSpeed score and runs at 60 frames per second.

-- Neighbourhood Map :
+- Neighbourhood Map : I will develop a single-page application featuring a map of my neighbourhood or a neighbourhood I would like to visit.

-- Feed Reader Testing :
+- Feed Reader Testing : In this project I am given a web-based application that reads RSS feeds.
+The application has an incomplete test suite.
+I will complete and test the suite using jasmine as a behavior-driven development framework.

 ## Part 2